 If you think you may be suffering from severe depression, seek professional advice.
 Yoga is a drug-free alternative that can be safely practiced in conjunction with any medication or therapy your doctor orders.
 Some yoga routines are specifically designed to alleviate depression and taught by instructors who have been extensively trained to understand the most therapeutic positions.

 Remember, all you need for yoga is yourself an area stretch in.
-Guided yoga can be found on YouTube for free, for more extensive options I use Project Yoga, it offers customized yoga flows to fit my needs!
+Guided yoga can be found on YouTube for free, for more extensive options I use Yoga Download, it offers everything: yoga, meditation, pilates, even cardio and music!
+(Plus if you join right now, you can get 50% off monthly membership!)

 If you are concerned yoga is too advanced for you, I promise you it works for every body-type beginner to advanced.
 In fact, my 3-year-old joins in daily!